koraytugay/koraytugay.github.io/content/various/maven.md

 Similar to any other dependency in Maven, plugins are also identified via GAV.
 However, for plugins, `groupId` is __not__ needed.
 Maven assumes the following for plugins by default: `org.apache.maven.plugins` and `org.codehaus.mojo`.

-### Where are the Plugins Defined?
 The super POM already defines several default plugins, such as the `clean` or the `compiler` plugin.
-Any other plugins are again defined by the user in POM.
+Any further plugins can be further defined by the user in POM.
 Check the effective POM to find for example:

 ```xml
 <build>